We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Mission US is a free online interactive US History adventure.
 Mission US offers amazing interactives that are set throughout US History.
 The first activity Mission 1: "For Crown or...more

 Mission US is a free online interactive US History adventure.
 Mission US offers amazing interactives that are set throughout US History.
 The first activity Mission 1: "For Crown or Colony?" has players becoming a 1770 14-year-old printer's apprentice named Nat Wheeler.
 As players move through the activities they meet characters from all walks of life and must choose where their loyalties lie.
 This site does require a log-in and password, but no email address is required.
-The online version requires flash, use the links to download and play on a Mac or PC.
+Use the links to download and play on a Mac or PC, since the online version requires Flash.

 This resource requires PDF reader software like Adobe Acrobat.